-Texas Offshore Miocene Project, Program Overview
+Texas Offshore Miocene Project

 Miocene project

-The Texas Offshore Miocene Project is a substantial 5-year effort undertaken by the Gulf Coast Carbon Center at the Bureau of Economic Geology to investigate the regional geologic potential of Miocene-age rocks of Texas State Submerged Lands to store CO2 for geologically significant periods of time.
+The Texas Offshore Miocene Project was a substantial 5-year effort undertaken by the Gulf Coast Carbon Center at the Bureau of Economic Geology to investigate the regional geologic potential of Miocene-age rocks of Texas State Submerged Lands to store CO2 for geologically significant periods of time.
 Such geologic storage provides current and future emitting industries with a viable environmental alternative to the current practice of atmospheric release.
-The results of this study should provide the next step in making permanent geologic storage of CO2 a commercial reality.
+The results of this study provide the next steps in making permanent geologic storage of CO2 a commercial reality.

 The Texas Offshore Miocene Project has three major objectives: